PFKimmerle/Work-with-containers-in-GCP/README.md

 ## Acknowledgments

-This project is part of the [Google Cloud training course], designed to provide hands-on experience with Docker and container management in GCP.
+This project is part of the online Google Cloud training course, designed to provide hands-on experience with Docker and container management in GCP.
 Thanks to Google Cloud for providing the resources and lab environments used in this project.

 ---